VUMC-VMAC/GWAS_QC/README.md

 ## Pre-Imputation QC Part 2

-We run the part 2 pre-imputation QC and every step following in samples of all races as well as in just non-Hispanic whites.
+We run the part 2 pre-imputation QC and every step following in each ancestral category.

 Files needed for the Pre-Imputation QC Part 2 script:
-- Singularity container (current version: CNT_genomic_processing_v3.simg)
+- Singularity container (current version: CNT_genomic_processing_v3.5.simg)
 - Genotype files resulting from the part 1 script
 - Reference panel files

 To run the part 2 script, run a command similar to the one below:
 ```